 From 2008 to 2010, I lived off and on in Lecce, Italy.
 While there, I wrote for Europe Up Close, one of the leading travel blogs at the time.
 My coverage focused on regional culinary guides, with a specialization in wine-tasting itineraries.
 I also wrote and updated travel guides to Italian cities for Northstar Travel Media, the leading business information and marketing solutions provider to the U.S. travel industry.
 In addition to authoring the complete travel guide Destination Naples, I updated guides to Rome, Milan, Venice, Florence, Portland, Seattle, and New York City.

 I left Italy in 2010 and moved to Portland, Oregon, drawn by its food, wine, and abundant natural beauty.
 In 2011, I started writing for Northwest Travel & Life Magazine, where my assignments have ranged from riding the rails in Alaska to sipping wine in British Columbia's stunning Okanagan Valley.
 I have been a member of the planning board of Travel & Words, the Northwest travel writers conference, since 2012.
-In 2015, I became the editor and lead writer of the rapidly growing food news website Eater Portland.
+From July 2015 to December 2017, I served as the editor and lead writer of the rapidly growing food news website Eater Portland.

 In addition to writing, I provide developmental editing to help clients structure and complete their writing projects.
 I’ve collaborated with psychologists working on books and with graduate students writing their dissertations.
 As a TEDx speaker, I gave a talk titled “Words, Not Ideas: The Secret to Writing and Finishing a Book,” and I led a workshop on the topic at the Travel & Words Conference.
 I’ve also led workshops on other topics, including the use of social media to build your brand as a writer.